UBC-Solar/sunlink/README.md

 4) Enabling continuous race-strategy simulation recalculations
 5) Post-mortem system analysis

-This repository contains all of the components for UBC Solar's telemetry system.
+This repository contains all of the components that make up Sunlink.

 ## Table of contents